tancredi/fantasticon/README.md

   -o, --output <value>         specify output directory -n, --name <value>           base name of the font set used both as default asset name and classname prefix (default: icons)
   -t, --font-types <value...>  specify font formats to generate (default: eot, woff2, woff, available: eot, woff2, woff, ttf, svg)
-  -g --asset-types <value...>  specify other asset types to generate (default: css, html, json, ts, available: css, html, json, ts)
+  -g --asset-types <value...>  specify other asset types to generate (default: css, html, json, ts, available: css, scss, sass, html, json, ts)
   -h, --font-height <value>    the output font height (icons will be scaled so the highest has this height) (default: 300) --descent <value>            the font descent --normalize [bool]           normalize icons by scaling them to the height of the highest icon